X

 Cincinnati has been much improved this season after struggling with the initial transition to the Big 12.
 Quarterback Brendan Sorsby has been a great game-manager, and the Bearcats have not lost since Week 1.

 Baylor, on the other hand, has suffered quite a few heartbreaks.
-After getting outplayed by Auburn in Week 1, they lost on a last second field goal to Arizona State and just could not keep up with TCU last weekend.
-The Bears have clawed their way to a 4-3 record, and boast one of the NCAA’s most exciting offenses.
+After getting outplayed by Auburn in Week 1, they lost on a last-second field goal to Arizona State, and just could not keep up with TCU last weekend.
+The Bears have clawed their way to a 4-3 record and boast one of the NCAA’s most exciting offenses.

 This game is sure to be a shootout in true Big 12 fashion.
 Baylor quarterback Sawyer Robertson leads the NCAA in passing yards and is tied for the most passing touchdowns in the nation.
 They have also surrendered 35.5 points per game against power conference opponents.
-Cincinnati is on a bit of an offensive heater themselves, scoring less than 34 points in Big 12 play just once.
+Cincinnati is on a bit of an offensive heater itself, scoring less than 34 points in Big 12 play just once.

 The Bearcats are in position to control their own destiny as of right now.
-Typically when this happens in Big 12 play, a loss comes out of nowhere when least expected.
+Typically, when this happens in Big 12 play, a loss comes out of nowhere when least expected.
 Expect Baylor to be fired up after losing to rival TCU on the road, firing on all cylinders in Nippert on Saturday.

 Mississippi State Bulldogs (vs #22 Texas)

-Mississippi State notched a signature win early in the season when they took down Arizona State in Starkville.
+Mississippi State notched a signature win early in the season when it took down Arizona State in Starkville.
 A few weeks after that, they took Tennessee to overtime.
 This Bulldogs team is not last year’s Bulldogs team.
 Jeff Lebby has himself a team that has a lot of grit, and these guys can hang with anybody when at home.

 On the opposing sideline on Saturday, we have Texas.
 This team has been through a lot this season.
-From sky-high expectations, to a tough Week 1 loss, to an upset loss in Gainesville followed by an upset win over Oklahoma, and finally last week’s grueling overtime win over Kentucky, the Longhorns have become unpredictable in just about every aspect other than the fact that we know their offense is not good.
+From sky-high expectations to a tough Week 1 loss to an upset loss in Gainesville, followed by an upset win over Oklahoma, and finally last week’s grueling overtime win over Kentucky, the Longhorns have become unpredictable in just about every aspect other than the fact that we know their offense is not good.

-The talent discrepancy may favor Texas heavily, but this Longhorns team is lethargic right now while Mississippi State is energized.
+The talent discrepancy may favor Texas heavily, but this Longhorns team is lethargic right now, while Mississippi State is energized.
 On their home turf with a loud crowd full of cowbells, I like the Bulldogs to officially end Texas’ playoff dreams this weekend.

 Michigan State Spartans (vs #25 Michigan)

-One of the Big Ten’s most underrated rivalries, the Battle for the Paul Bunyan Trophy never disappoints even if the product on the field does.
+One of the Big Ten’s most underrated rivalries, the Battle for the Paul Bunyan Trophy never disappoints, even if the product on the field does.
 Just a few seasons ago, we had a heated tunnel fight that resulted in suspensions after Michigan State was blown out.

 While the Spartans have lost four straight, losing convincingly in all four, this game just means more.
 Aidan Chiles is a talented quarterback and has shown flashes at times, and Nick Marsh will be the best receiver on the field by far on Saturday.
-This offense has the pieces to pop, they just haven’t done it yet.
+This offense has the pieces to pop; they just haven’t done it yet.

 Michigan, on the other hand, has also really failed to look impressive at any point this season.
-Their best game did come last weekend in a 24-7 win over Washington but even then, they were slow to get going offensively.
+Their best game did come last weekend in a 24-7 win over Washington, but even then, they were slow to get going offensively.
 This could be a classic Big Ten slugfest in which the Spartans hang enough punches to remain in the game.
 Don’t discredit Jonathan Smith in having his guys ready to play this weekend as they search for their first Big Ten win of the year.

 More College Football Analysis